 The National Assessments Bureau is New Zealand’s lead agency for intelligence assessment.

-What the New Zealand Intelligence and Security Bill 2016 proposes
+What the New Zealand Intelligence and Security Act 2017 does

-- Setting out the role of National Assessments Bureau (NAB) in legislation for the first time.
+- Sets out the role of the National Assessments Bureau (NAB) in legislation for the first time.

 NAB’s role in the intelligence community